mmuller88/mmblog/content/newsletter-19/index.md

 <https://www.readysetcloud.io/blog/allen.helton/when-not-to-use-step-functions/>

-Very nice deep dive in to AWS Step Functions.
-It is so cool that the author describes some problems and how to solve it from a view as an Step Functions Beginner, Intermediate and Advanced.
+Very nice deep dive into AWS Step Functions.
+It is so cool that the author describes some problems and how to solve them from a view as a Step Functions Beginner, Intermediate and Advanced.
 Nice idea!
 Must read!

 Thanks a lot to the author [Allen Helton](https://twitter.com/AllenHeltonDev)